sergei-mironov/cake3/README.md

   * Thirdcake doesn't support make-level includes.
 This is serious limitation, so I'm going to add that support ASAP.
-  * No suuport for referencing a makefile-variable from within other variable.
+  * No support for referencing a makefile-variable from within other variable.
     Again, lack of time.
 On the TODO list.
   * Resulting Makefile is actually a GNUMakefile.
 GNU extentions (shell function and others) are needed to make variable-guard tricks to work.
-  * Coreutils package is required.
-Resulting Makefile uses md5sum and cut programs, distributed with this package.
+  * Coreutils package is required because resulting Makefile calls md5sum and cut programs.
+  * Cakefiles should have unique names (see below for more details)

 How it works
 ------------